SG-1000: History

-Due in part to the SG-1000's steadier stream of releases (21 SG-1000 games by the end of 1983, as compared to only 9 Famicom games), and in part to a recall on Famicom units necessitated by a faulty circuit, the SG-1000 chalked up 160,000 units in sales in 1983, far exceeding Sega's projection of 50,000 units.
+Due in part to the SG-1000's steadier stream of releases (21 SG-1000 games by the end of 1983, as compared to only 9 Famicom games), and in part to a recall on Famicom units necessitated by a faulty circuit, the SG-1000 sold 160,000 units in 1983, far exceeding Sega's projection of 50,000.
 Former Sega consumer hardware development head Hideki Sato stated that because Sega had not predicted the SG-1000 would sell so well, the company became more enamored with developing video game consoles.
 Despite this, the three launch games, all of which were ported from Sega's VIC dual-arcade board, lacked the name recognition of Famicom launch games Donkey Kong, Donkey Kong Jr., and Popeye.
 Shortly after launch, Gulf and Western began to divest itself of its non-core businesses after the death of company founder Charles Bluhdorn, so Nakayama and former Sega CEO David Rosen arranged a management buyout of the Japanese subsidiary in 1984 with financial backing from CSK Corporation, a prominent Japanese software company.
 Nakayama was then installed as CEO of the new Sega Enterprises, Ltd.

-Following the buyout, Sega released another console, the SG-1000 II, on July 31, 1984 at ¥15,000.
+Following the buyout, Sega released another console, the SG-1000 II, on July 31, 1984, at ¥15,000.
 It is sometimes referred to as the "SG-1000 Mark II".
 The SG-1000 II replaced the hardwired joystick with two detachable joypads.
 Sato disliked the original cartridges, saying they looked like "small black tombstones" when inserted in the console, and later remarked that his proudest achievement of the SG-1000 era was replacing them with the "cheerier", pocket-sized Sega My Cards.
 Sega also employed popular owarai comedy duo Tunnels to provide celebrity endorsement for the console.
+Japanese company, Tsukuda Original Co., Ltd. created the Othello Multivision, based around the SC-3000 and SG-1000 hardware.

 By 1984, the Famicom's success began to outpace the SG-1000.
 The Famicom had more advanced hardware, allowing it to perform smoother scrolling and more colorful sprites, and Nintendo boosted its games library by courting third-party developers, whereas Sega was less than eager to collaborate with the same companies they were competing with in arcades.
 The SG-1000 was also coming up against game consoles from companies including Tomy and Bandai.
 This would result in the release of the Sega Mark III in Japan in 1985, which later became the Master System worldwide.
-The last cartridge released was Portrait of Loretta on February 18, 1987.
-In 2006, the GameTap subscription gaming service added an emulator of the SG-1000, and several playable titles.